-...all they'll get eventually is redwood.
+...all they'll eventually get is redwood.
 This stand (photo taken when we bought the property), is a good example of what happens when succession increases redwood density to the point of "stem exclusion."
 There is no groundcover here.
 Note how these trees grow singly and not in clusters.
 Redwood needs bare mineral soils to germinate.
-This area was burned after an initial logging of very few smaller trees about 125-135 years ago (1880-1900).
+This area was burned after an initial logging of very few smaller trees about 125-145 years ago (1880-1900).
 It burned again in 1941.
 In the early 1990s, I thinned about 25% of the standing volume.
 In the process, I also cut most of the few "old growth" stumps to the ground.
 As a result of that job, I learned something amazing.

 Now, I've alluded to what I'm about to say a few times, but it is going to be very hard for people who believe the lore about "man despoiling Nature" to absorb, much less to accept.
-Yet ecologically this is very important: NONE of those "old growth" stumps in this stand was larger than 24" across when they were first logged, meaning that NONE of those trees was over 50 years old.
-There were NO redwoods on this slope when the Spanish first arrived in 1791.
-This is how fast succession progresses in these mountains.
-There are simply a great many wildly errant presumptions made about the precolonial prevalence of redwood forests here.
+Yet ecologically this is very important: NONE the trees in this stand was larger than 16" diameter when first logged; i.e., NONE of those trees was standing when the Spanish first arrived in 1791.
+There were NO redwoods on this slope "before the white man."
+There are simply a great many wildly errant presumptions made about the pre-colonial prevalence of redwood forests here.

 Why would redwoods have invaded this upland so rapidly during the Spanish colonial period?
 Simple: Spanish Governor José Joaquín de Arrillaga banned Indian burning in 1793 in order to increase summer forage for cattle.
-As a direct result, this landscape, far from those ranchos, went from grassland to a redwood monoculture in less than 200 years.
-That is how fast a system can change when regular anthropogenic disturbance is removed.
-Here, after 100 years of "recovery" from logging, there are no shrubs making berries, no forbs for animals, no seed for rodents that feed the owls.
+That made it possible for redwood seedlings to survive on drier uplands.
+Logging the few pre-colonial trees up here accelerated that process.
+This stand was produced primarily by falling one tree.
+That is how fast this system can change when regular anthropogenic disturbance is halted.
+Here, after 100 years of "recovery" from logging, there are no shrubs making berries, no forbs for animals, no seed for rodents to feed the owls.
 There is minimal habitat for insect life.
 It's even too dense for birds to fly in to build a nest.

 But hey, it is "Natural"!!!
-But is it healthy or productive?
+A stand of trees, not a forest.